Apr 14, 2021

 Flavored Fruit Yogurt Pancakes

 Essentially, you can use any fruit-flavored yogurt for this recipe.
 This will definitely alter the flavor of your pancakes a little but not by much.
+You can also take it a step further and fold in your choice of fruit into the batter.

 The Secret to Fluffy Yogurt Pancakes